rtbrick/bngblaster/docsrc/sources/configuration/interfaces_access.rst

      - Static IPv4 gateway address iterator (IPoE only)
      -
    * - `username`
-     - Overwrite the username from authentication section
+     - Overwrite the username from the authentication section
      -
    * - `password`
-     - Overwrite the password from authentication section
+     - Overwrite the password from the authentication section
      -
    * - `authentication-protocol`
-     - Overwrite the username from authentication section
+     - Overwrite the username from the authentication section
      -
    * - `agent-circuit-id`
-     - Overwrite the agent-circuit-id from access-line section
+     - Overwrite the agent-circuit-id from the access-line section
      -
    * - `agent-remote-id`
-     - Overwrite the agent-remote-id from access-line section
+     - Overwrite the agent-remote-id from the access-line section
      -
    * - `rate-up`
-     - Overwrite the rate-up from access-line section
+     - Overwrite the rate-up from the access-line section
      -
    * - `rate-down`
-     - Overwrite the rate-down from access-line section
+     - Overwrite the rate-down from the access-line section
      -
    * - `dsl-type`
-     - Overwrite the dsl-type from access-line section
+     - Overwrite the dsl-type from the access-line section
      -
    * - `ipcp`
      - De-/activate PPP IPCP